The Development of Metaphysics in Persia

 The Development of Metaphysics in Persia is the book form of Muhammad Iqbal's PhD thesis in philosophy at the University of Munich submitted in 1908 and published in the same year.
 It traces the development of metaphysics in Persia from the time of Zoroaster to the advent of the Baháʼí Faith.

 Introduction

-Muhammad Iqbal had gone to Germany and enrolled into Ludwig Maximilian University, Munich where he earned a PhD Degree by submitting The Development of Metaphysics in Persia as his final thesis, in 1908.
+Muhammad Iqbal went to Germany and enrolled into Ludwig Maximilian University, Munich where he earned a PhD by submitting The Development of Metaphysics in Persia as his final thesis, in 1908.
 Iqbal's doctoral supervisor was Fritz Hommel.
-The book published by Luzac & Company, London same year.
+The book was published by Luzac & Company, London same year.
 Iqbal covers in this book from Zoroaster to Bahá'u'lláh era and metaphysical anatomy.
 This is one of the masterpieces of Muhammad Iqbal's research work.
-No such research had been done before or since in the English Language on the topic.
+No such research had been done before or since in the English language on the topic.